ME-Merlin2010/cex.io-seller/README.md

 ```

 ### Log
-This tab is the Reinvestment program output.
-Current reinvestment actions are displayed in
+This tab is the Seller program output.
+Current actions are displayed in
 this temporary log.

 ### About
-This tab is information about the reinvestment program.
+This tab is information about the program.
 It includes the methods in which to
 support the continuation of this project.